tunghng/data-viz-proj/README.md

   - `stock_symbol`, `date`, `close` (double): For identifying companies and analyzing closing prices post-pandemic.

 - **Variables to be Created**:
-  - `indexed_price`: For direct comparison of stock prices indexed at the pandemic's start.
+  indexed_price: Calculated by setting the stock price on the first day of the pandemic as the base (index 100) and then calculating each subsequent day's price as a percentage of this base value.
+This enables a direct comparison of stock prices indexed at the pandemic's start.
-  - `time_to_recovery`: To measure the time for stock prices to return to pre-pandemic levels.

 - **External Data**:
   - Major economic indicators and policy change dates.